Dimi99/AdventOfCode2022/README.md

 Courtesy to [Eric Wastl](http://was.tl).
 The creator of Advent of Code.

-If you'd like to support Advent of Code, you can do so indirectly by helping to [share](https://adventofcode.com/) it with others, or directly via [Paypal](https://adventofcode.com/2022/support/paypal).
+If you'd like to support Advent of Code, you can do so indirectly by helping to [share](https://adventofcode.com/) it with others, or directly via [Eric's Paypal](https://adventofcode.com/2022/support/paypal).